What Is the Average Household Energy Usage in Utah?

 If you are looking into solar for your home, you may be asking yourself: “How many watts does it take to power a house?”
 Well, it depends.
 It depends on your energy usage, which is very much related to the size of your home and your energy usage habits.

-The US Energy Information Administration (EIA) reports that “In 2015, the average annual electricity consumption for a U.S. residential utility customer was 10,812 kilowatt hours (kWh), an average of 901 kWh per month.”
+The US Energy Information Administration’s (EIA) average monthly bill report for 2018 showed that the average annual electricity consumption for a U.S. residential utility customer was 914 kWh per month.

 It is easier to look at the annual average in a place like Utah (over the average kilowatt usage per day) because of the dramatic usage peaks in summer and winter.